 Proactive Failure Prevention

 ISO 14224 provides standard reliability metrics like Mean Time Between Failures (MTBF) and Mean Time to Repair (MTTR).
-These enable maintenance teams to identify trends and intervene before failures occur.
+These metrics enable maintenance teams to identify trends and intervene before failures occur.

 Integration with Digital Tools

-ISO 14224 distinguishes between preventive and corrective maintenance, enabling teams to prioritise proactive interventions and avoid costly breakdowns.
 For instance, in chemical plants, the standard has helped reduce pump failures, cutting maintenance costs by up to 30%.

-Additionally, it supports smarter procurement decisions—such as tracking warranties and sourcing remanufactured parts—leading to further cost reductions.
+Moreover, it supports smarter procurement decisions—such as tracking warranties and sourcing remanufactured parts—leading to further cost reductions.

 2. Driving Cost Reduction and Profitability